maxgraf96/ConstellationScan/README.md

 # ConstellationScan
 Matlab program to identify star constellations in images.
-Made for the ECG course at the University of Technology Vienna.
+Made for the EDBV course at the University of Technology Vienna.